eclipse/paho.mqtt.rust/README.md

 ### Upcoming Release(s)

-As soon as the current version is stabilized and released, work will immediately begin to bring in support for MQTT v5.
+The next major release will bring in support for MQTT v5.

-Prior to that, the plan is to allow the Futures support to settle, improve error handling and reporting, and clean up the internal implementation.

 ## Building the Crate